Domestic Violence Attorney Austin

 My loved one was arrested for domestic violence, what do I do now?
 You need an experienced domestic violence attorney and you need one right now!!
-If you are looking for a domestic violence attorney, Erskine Law is one of the Austin area’s top domestic violence litigators.
-At Erskine Law, we never give up fighting for you.
-We work in Travis (Austin), Williamson (Round Rock) and Hays (Buda) Counties by appointment.
+If you are looking for a domestic violence attorney, Brian Erskine is one of the Austin area’s top domestic violence litigators.
+At Law Maverick, we never give up fighting for you.
+Brian Erskine works in Travis (Austin), Williamson (Round Rock) and Hays (Buda) Counties by appointment.

 - Texas law takes domestic violence seriously.
 Domestic Violence, Family Violence and Dating Violence are generally lumped together under the term “domestic violence.”
 If you are involved in an assault where one of the other parties is a family member, roommate, or your boyfriend or girlfriend, it’s a whole different ball game.
 Make sure you have the right domestic violence attorney.